-Examples of incorrect 'Position Turning Left' faults include:
+Examples of incorrect 'Position Turning Left' faults include: (a)

-- (a) Hitting or mounting a kerb unnecessarily, - (b) Not using a 'filter' lane where one is provided. - (c) Where an applicant follows an incorrect course at a left hand turn, and breaches the road markings in the process, a fault should not be recorded for 'Road Markings'.
+Hitting or mounting a kerb unnecessarily,

+- (b) Not using a 'filter' lane where one is provided. (this does not include the non-use of a slip road) - (c) Where an applicant follows an incorrect course at a left hand turn, and breaches the road markings in the process, a fault should not be recorded for 'Road Markings'.